oddbird/css-sandbox/src/scope/cascade.md

 I don't think use-cases fall cleanly into those categories.
 Instead I've found:

-- use-cases where proximity is a useful heuristic
+- use-cases where proximity is a more useful heuristic
-- use-cases where proximity is NOT a useful heuristic
+- use-cases where specificity is a useful heuristic
 - and use-cases where authors will need to provide more clarity about how scopes merge/interact
+  (in which case specificity becomes a useful balancing factor)

 All of those use-cases would be solvable with either high-or-low powered proximity.